-On September 25, 2017, the WDNR Bureau of Air Management submitted a SIP element applicable to Sheboygan County to USEPA.
-This document was titled the Attainment Plan for the Sheboygan County, Wisconsin, 2008 8-Hour Ozone Nonattainment Area.
-A public hearing on this SIP element was held in July 2017, and the public comment period on this SIP element ran through late July of 2017.
-USEPA reviewed the adequacy of the conformity budgets in this SIP element in late 2017 and early January of 2018, and the conformity budgets in this SIP element were determined to be adequate in a letter dated January 17, 2018.
+In September of 2017, the WDNR Bureau of Air Management submitted the Attainment Plan for the Sheboygan County, Wisconsin, 2008 8-Hour Ozone Nonattainment Area to USEPA, and the USEPA found the motor vehicle emission budgets (MVEBs) in that document to be adequate for transportation conformity purposes in January 2018.
+USEPA still needs to formally approve this updated SIP element.
 The conformity analysis in this Update to the Year 2045 SATP (and in subsequent TIPs) will compare forecast emissions from plan implementation to the new emission budgets in this updated SIP element.